meonkeys/shb/Readme.md

 ## Copyright and license

 This pre-publication secret manuscript of _Steadfast Self-Hosting: Rapid-Rise Personal Cloud_ is copyright &copy;2023 Adam Monsen.
 All rights reserved.
+Creative Commons licensing does not (yet!) apply.

 ## Editing stages reference